Have Questions?

 EDM Treatment Center is 7.8 miles from Freeland, Michigan

-EDM Treatment Center is dedicated to helping any person with an alcohol or drug use issue in the Freeland area find complete recovery.
+EDM Treatment Center is dedicated to helping any person with an alcohol or drug use issue in the Freeland, Michigan area find complete recovery.
 It offers several programs - such as outpatient day treatment, inpatient rehabs, outpatient detoxification centers, short term rehab centers, long term rehab facilities and others - in line with its philosophy of the recovery care and rehabilitation methods that work in recovery.
 This substance abuse treatment center also believes that clients require individual treatment to be able to stop abusing drugs and alcohol.

 As such, EDM Treatment Center specializes in 12-step facilitation approach, vocational rehabilitation services, dual diagnosis drug rehab, brief intervention approach, group therapy, relapse prevention and more.
 Similarly, it accepts clients who are social skills development, persons with serious mental illness, suicide prevention services, legal advocacy, persons with post-traumatic stress disorder, domestic violence, and others.
 This drug and alcohol rehab center uses care modalities that can assist patients to maintain lasting and permanent sobriety and abstinence from the substances of abuse that they have used in the past.